lblod/toezicht-flattened-form-data-generator/README.md

     - ./data/files/submissions:/share/submissions
 ```

-The volume mounted in `/share/submissions` must contain the Turtle files containing the data harvested from the completed forms.
+The volume mounted in `/share/submissions` must contain the Turtle files containing the data to fill in the forms.

-Configure the delta-notification service to send notifications on the `/delta` endpoint when an automatic submission task is ready for validation.
-Add the following snippet in the delta rules configuration of your project to make this possible:
+Configure the delta-notification service to send notifications on the `/delta` endpoint by adding the following rules in `./delta/rules.js`:

 ```javascript
 export default [